omigroup/gltf-extensions/README.md

 Vendor extensions are developed and approved via the W3C Metaverse Interoperability Community Group [process](https://github.com/omigroup/OMI/blob/main/PROCESS.md).
 Our intentions are to create OMI specific vendor extensions, but common extensions that make sense within the greater glTF community may be proposed to the Khronos 3D Formats Working Group at a later date.
 Our goal with this repository is to prototype and standardize extensions useful for the portability of 3D metaverse media.

+## Meetings

+Our next meeting is on Thursday July 29th at 2:30 PM PDT in the [AngellXR Discord](https://discord.gg/NJtT9grz5E)

+You can add these meetings to your calendar [here](https://calendar.google.com/calendar/u/1?cid=Y18wZHB1Z2Y5ZjgzZXE0cWVrbWI2b21xYmptZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 ## Approved OMI Vendor Extensions
 TBD